Sony RX100 III vs A6500

 The Sony Cyber-shot DSC-RX100 III and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in May 2014 and October 2016.
 The RX100 III is a fixed lens compact, while the A6500 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 III) and an APS-C (A6500) sensor.
-The RX100 III has a resolution of 20 megapixel, whereas the A6500 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The RX100 III has a resolution of 20 megapixels, whereas the A6500 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony RX100 III and the Sony A6500 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 III – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably larger (36 percent) than the Sony RX100 III.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the RX100 III does not feature any corresponding weather-sealing.